-Dr. Kenneth L. Gentry, Jr. is a conservative, evangelical Christian minister, lecturer, and writer.
+Kenneth L. Gentry, Jr., Th.D., is a conservative, evangelical, and Reformed lecturer and writer.
 He is committed to the Reformed faith as set forth in the Westminster Confession and Faith and Catechisms.
-He is an ordained minister in the Reformed Presbyterian Church General Assembly, a conservative, evangelical, Reformed denomination.
+Though retired from pastoral ministry, he holds his ordination in the Reformed Presbyterian Church General Assembly, a conservative and Reformed denomination.

 Birth, Conversion, and Family

 He was converted to Christ in August, 1966 while attending a youth ministry in Baco Raton, Florida.
 The minister was preaching on Ephesians 2:8-9 when the Lord opened his heart to the gospel.
 He has been unwaveringly committed to conservative, evangelical theology ever since.
 He has been married to the former Melissa Gunn Pitt since July 31, 1971.
 They have three grown children all of whom are evangelical and Reformed Christians.
 He also has six grandchildren (half of whom are left-handed!).

 Education and Christian Service

 Our Director holds a B.A. in Bible (cum laude, 1973) from Tennessee Temple University.
 While attending that fundamentalist institution, his personal study led him to the doctrines of grace in Calvinism.
 Upon graduating there, he attended Grace Theological Seminary for two years (1973-1975) while he was still a dispensationalist.
 During his personal studies while a student there, he became convinced of a fuller reformed theology including a strong covenantalism which impacted his views on baptism, the church, and more.